Well, none of us saw this coming, did we? That a bunch of high school students would become the super heroes we’ve all been waiting for.

 We all have so much to learn from them about how to use our voices to create change, and how to not back down in the face of seemingly unbeatable odds.

-Want to share it on Twitter?
-Please simply click here.
+Want to share this article on Twitter?
+Please click here.